WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++++++++

 To compile some of the :ref:`python-deps` you might need to install their dependencies.
-This depends on how you install them and please consult individual packages for domentation.
+This depends on how you install them, so please consult individual packages for documentation.
 You won't need those if using prebuilt Wheels while installing using pip or when you use distribution packages.

 .. _install-weblate: